 Collection System Operations

-There were 4 events in the past 12 months during which 5 incidents occurred where raw sewage overflowed or bypassed from the gravity collection system to surface waters.
-The overflows from these gravity flow pipelines in the collection system, most of which were immediately upstream of pump stations, totaled 34,500 gallons, with 33,500 reaching surface waters.
-The majority of these overflows were caused by Inflow & infiltration of storm water into the gravity sewer mains.
-For one of the other overflows a blockage of excessive paper in the sewer line was the cause releasing 7,000 gallons of the total volume.
-Two of the overflows were the result of pipe failure contributing 8,100 gallons to the total overflow volume.
+There were 17 events in the past 12 months during which 40 incidents occurred where raw sewage overflowed or bypassed from the gravity collection system to surface waters.
+The overflows from these gravity flow pipelines in the collection system, most of which were immediately upstream of pump stations, totaled 628,500 gallons, with 627,500 gallons reaching surface waters.
+Twenty-seven of these overflows were caused by Inflow & infiltration directly from storm water runoff and the resulting flood waters flowing into the gravity sewer mains.

 When overflows or bypasses occurred, the affected sites were evaluated, cordoned off from or otherwise isolated from the public and/or receiving streams and monitored for environmental impacts as conditions dictated.